BDC Hamburger Icon

 What is a trademark?

 Businesses don’t legally own the word or phrase they’ve trademarked; instead, they own how it’s used in relation to their business.
 For instance, if a coffee shop uses a specific logo for its shop, another cafe can’t use a similar logo, as the logo is meant to help the first business stand out in its market.
 However, a non-coffee business can use a similar logo without an issue.
-[Related article: Important Things to Do After Your Trademark Is Registered]
+[Read related article: Important Things to Do After Your Trademark Is Registered]

 When should you trademark something for your business?

-You’re not required to register your trademark to gain rights to it.
-In fact, as soon as you start using it, you technically own the trademark thanks to common-law protection, which safeguards it locally.
-You can also register the trademark with your state for state-wide protection.
+You can register the trademark with your state for statewide protection.
 For nationwide rights, trademark your goods or services with the United States Patent and Trademark Office (USPTO).

 FYIDid you know